ntrel/DIPs/DIPs/1NNN-RA.md

 This proposal is based on the following key insight.
 Currently, `Object` has two roles: (a) the root of all classes, and (b) the default supertype of class definitions that don't specify one.
 But there is no requirement that these two roles are fulfilled by the same type.
 This proposal keeps `Object` the default supertype in class definitions, which preserves existing code behavior.
 The additional supertypes of `Object` only influence newly-introduced code that is aware of them and uses them.

 The recommended way of going forward with types that inherit from `ProtoObject` is write and implement interfaces that expose the desired behaviour for the type that it supports.
 It can be argued that one is not really interested what type an object is, but rather what actions it can perform: what types can it act like?
-In this regard, an object of type T can be treated as a Collection, a Range or a Key in map, provided that it implements the right interfaces.
+In this regard, an object of type T can be treated as a Collection, a Range or a Key in a map, provided that it implements the right interfaces.

-The GoF Design Patterns book talks at length about prefering implementing interfaces to inheriting from concrete classes, and why we should **favor object composition over class inheritance**.
-Extending from concrete classes is usually seen as a form of code reuse, but this is easly overused by programmers and can lead to the fragile base class problem.
-The same code reuse can be achieved through composition and delegation schemes: we are already doing this with `structs` and `Design by Introspection`.
+The 'Gang of Four' Design Patterns book talks at length about preferring implementing interfaces to inheriting from concrete classes, and why we should **favor object composition over class inheritance**.
+Extending from concrete classes is usually seen as a form of code reuse, but this is easily overused by programmers and can lead to the fragile base class problem.
+The same code reuse can be achieved through composition and delegation schemes: we are already doing this with `structs` and *Design by Introspection*.

-As stated earlier, the users will be required to implement specific interfaces that define methods corresponding to the ones in `Object`
+As stated earlier, the users will be required to implement specific interfaces that define methods corresponding to the ones in `Object`:
 | Interface | Method name                   |
 | --------- | ----------------------------- |
 | Stringify | string toString();            |